Ultraplot/ultraplot/docs/why.rst

 ultraplot tries to make it easy to manipulate colormaps and property cycles.

-* All colormaps in ultraplot are replaced with the `~ultraplot.colors.ContinuousColormap` and `~ultraplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
+* All colormaps in UltraPlot are replaced with the `~ultraplot.colors.ContinuousColormap` and `~ultraplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
   These classes include several useful features leveraged by the